 Many areas adjacent to walkways and tracks are leased for grazing.
 Fences, especially electric fences, and gates can be an obstacle or inconvenience to pedestrians and cyclists.
-These structures should be erected and maintained in a way that causes the minimum possible inconvenience to pedestrians and cyclists using the walkways and tracks.
+These structures should be erected and maintained in a way that causes the minimum possible inconvenience to pedestrians and cyclists using the walkways and tracks, while excluding motor vehicles.

-- 63. Ensure gates across walkways do not unnecessarily hinder walking or cycling access. - 64.
-Require electric fences alongside defined walkways and tracks to be set back a minimum distance of two metres from the cleared path of the walkway or track.
+- 69. Ensure gates across walkways do not unnecessarily hinder walking or cycling access. - 70.
+Require electric fences alongside defined walkways and tracks to be set back from the cleared path of the walkway or track.